bzcheeseman/Dali/README.md

 # Dali

+An automatic differentiation library that uses reverse-mode differentation (backpropgation) to differentiate recurrent neural networks, but also mathematical expressions through control flow, while loops, recursion.

 This is an reimagination of [Andrej Kaparthy](http://cs.stanford.edu/people/karpathy/)'s [recurrentJS](http://cs.stanford.edu/people/karpathy/recurrentjs/) ([Github](https://github.com/karpathy/recurrentjs)) in C++.
 It has similar API names but the backbones are using **Eigen** and C++11's standard library.
-This automatic differentiation library uses reverse-mode differentation (backpropgation) which allows it to differentiate mathematical expressions but also through control flow, while loops, recursion.

 @authors **Jonathan Raiman** and **Szymon Sidor**